cayleeoconnor/cayleeoconnor.github.io/content/authors/admin/_index.md

 ## About Me

-I am a PhD candidate in economics at Stanford University.
-My primary fields are public, labor, and development economics.
-I study how to improve education quality and increase access to high-quality education amongst underserved communities in both the U.S. and low- and middle-income countries.
+I am an Economist at The Burning Glass Institute.
+I received my PhD in Economics from Stanford University, where I studied public, labor, and development economics.
+I am particularly passionate about understanding how to improve education quality and increase access to high-quality education amongst underserved communities in both the U.S. and low- and middle-income countries.

-In July 2025, I will join The Burning Glass Institute as an Economist.

 Feel free to contact me at cayleeaoconnor[at]gmail[dot]com!